 Enact a culturally significant multi-disciplinary team response to a missing or abducted child incident.
 Discuss team development and composition, study search and canvass techniques, review legal considerations, examine case studies, and engage in a practical scenario tabletop exercise.

-Recognize and understand the dynamics of child sex trafficking from a single system response to a full MDT response by focusing on the fundamentals.
+Recognize and understand the dynamics of child sex trafficking from a single system response to a full multidisciplinary team response by focusing on the fundamentals.

 Recognize the signs of physical, emotional and financial elder abuse when conducting home visits or during interactions with probationers.
 Explore the mandatory federal and tribal reporting process, as well as common barriers to reporting.
 Examine supervision strategies and conditions of probation or probation and parole release for elder abusing offenders.
 Discuss reentry issues and safe reintegration of offenders back into the tribal community.
 Develop a tool to assist you with communicating with elders while conducting future in-home visits with probationers.